 Following your procedure, your nurse in the recovery room will communicate results to you directly.
 In some cases, you will have the opportunity to speak with your physician following the procedure to communicate any important results.

 Keep in mind, medical records are your own.
-While many patients prefer not to see medical images, you able to see any pictures from your procedure if you wish.
+While many patients prefer not to see medical images, you are able to see any pictures from your procedure if you wish.
 Your recovery nurse will provide you with paperwork and a patient letter detailing results, initial recommendations, and emergency instructions at the time of discharge from the facility.

 You are allowed to request a copy of your procedure notes prior to going home if you would like.
 Also, please remember, all pictures, reports, and medical information are available to you at any time in the future, if you require them.
 In general, this information will also be available through the electronic medical records and the Tryon Medical Partners Patient Portal.